 Preparations for my trips always take a lot of time.
 One of the steps for me is scrolling through digital cartographic maps, and so I came across this little church.
 Because of its location, cartographically it seemed to be a nice little church with a lot of potential especially because of the possible views.
 (And I was right).
 Afterward, I realized through some research, that there is a whole history attached to this church.
 For example, the statue of the Madonna and Child that was found on the rock in the sea (in 1452) is kept here.

 After 1946 this votive day was stopped, the country was then under communist rule and many religious festivities days were banned.

 I got the whole story from an article by “Aleksandra Mirković, B.Sc. ethnologist-anthropologist”. ( if someone could put me in touch with her, that would be awesome)

 Which was very difficult for me to translate anyway, the main lines with some additions that I linked myself you can be read below

 (Crkva Sveti Djordje)

-In these da, each house on Trinity Day would slaughter a goat or a lamb, so they would cook and roast meat.
-In addition, they cut prosciutto and kaštradina, and the most important thing was to cook rice- rice in goat’s milk that was milked that morning.
-Each house set a table in the hall and 12 chairs and the rice in milk was spread out in 12 plates, first shallow and then deep, and then – cutlery, and when the participants of the liturgy came by, everyone would-be guests.
+On Trinity Day, each household slaughtered a goat or lamb to cook and roast, and prosciutto and kaštradina were cut.
+Rice in goat’s milk that was milked that morning was the main dish served on the table.
+Each house set up a table in the hall with 12 chairs, and the rice in milk was spread on 12 plates, first shallow and then deep, and then the cutlery was placed.
+When the liturgy participants passed by, everyone was hospitable and everyone could partake.